Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Complexity analysis for qubitization

 While the inverse of $\mathrm{PREP}$ could potentially be made cheaper than $\mathrm{PREP}$, here we assume that the inverse costs the same.

-\subsubsection{The cost of SEL}
+\subsection{The cost of SEL}

-This one cost $4K - 4$ T gates due to unary iteration plus the cost of all controlled applications of the unitaries themselves.
+The SELECT circuit costs $4K - 4$ T gates due to unary iteration plus the cost of all controlled applications of the unitaries themselves.
 If these are controlled Paulis, then their T-cost is zero.
+The SELECT circuit, implemented with unary iteration, requires $\lceil \log K \rceil$ ancilla qubits.

-\subsubsection{The cost of reflection}
+\subsection{The cost of reflection}

 The reflection operator is an $\lceil \log K \rceil$-controlled Z, which is equivalent to an $\lceil \log K \rceil$-Toffoli gate up to Clifford gates.
 This costs $4 (\lceil \log K \rceil - 1)$ T gates~\cite{jonesLowoverheadConstructionsFaulttolerant2013}.